-For the most part, the filming sites welcome Shawshank travelers to tour or visit their facility!
-Please keep in mind that some sites, such as The Shawshank Woodshop do require notice prior to your arrival, so we can make sure you have a great visit!
+The filming sites welcome Shawshank travelers to tour or visit their facility!
+We’ve been monitoring changes in operating hours of filming sites effected by Gov DeWine’s orders because of COVID-19.
+Changes are listed in RED in the filming site’s description.
+Please keep in mind that some sites, such as The Shawshank Woodshop, do require prior notice to your arrival.

 No. This is private property and is currently being used as farmland.
 Instead of stopping on the road to view where the tree once stood, get the best picture from Malabar Farm’s property across the street where you can safely park your vehicle in the field.
 You can turn around in the field to get back out on to the road.
 Please use caution.
 Check with Malabar’s staff in the Visitors Center if you have questions.

 Since the fall of the tree due to high winds on July 29, 2011 and July 22, 2016, the remains of the tree have been removed from the property.
 As of now, the location will continue to be a filming site on the Trail.